 We use daily precipitation data from the Global Historical Climatology Network (GHCN, Menne et al. 2012a, 2012b).
-The initial dataset includes time series with missing or flagged (i.e. data of low quality for reasons explained in Menne et al. 2012a) values.
-We choose the stations with latitude in the interval [25°, 50°] and longitude in the interval [-125°, -65°] (USA region).
-We processed the dataset according to a sequence of actions briefly described in Appendix 4.
-The locations of the 319 stations that remain after the selection procedure are depicted in Figure 4.
+The initial dataset included time series with missing or flagged (i.e. data of low quality for reasons explained in Menne et al., 2012a) values.
+We choose the stations with latitude in the interval [25°, 50°] and longitude in the interval $[-125^{\circ}, -65^{\circ}]$ (USA region).
+We processed the dataset according to a briefly described in Appendix D sequence of actions.
+The locations of the 319 stations, which remained after the selection procedure, are depicted in Figure 4.